-(2) Policy Priorities (5 points).
-Indicate if your proposed study will address any of the FY 2008 policy priorities that are applicable to this NOFA (see the General Section for additional details regarding these policy priorities).
-You will receive one point under Rating Factor 3(2) for each of the applicable FY 2008 policy priorities that are found in the General Section and applicable to the Technical Studies NOFA that are adequately addressed in your application, with the exception of "Removal of Barriers to Affordable Housing," for which you can receive up to two points (see the General Section).
-Policy priorities that are applicable to the Technical Studies NOFA are: (1) Improving our Nation's Communities (focus on distressed communities); (2) Providing Full and Equal Access to Grass-Roots Faith-based and other Community-based Organizations in HUD Program Implementation; (3) Participation of Minority -Serving Institutions in HUD Programs, and (4) Removal of Barriers to Affordable Housing.
+(2) Policy Priorities (2 points).
+Indicate if your proposed study will address any of the FY 2009 policy priorities that are applicable to this NOFA (see Section V.B.2.of the FY 2009 General Section for additional details regarding these policy priorities).
+You will receive one point under Rating Factor 3(2) for each of the applicable FY 2009 policy priorities that are found in the FY 2009 General Section and applicable to this NOFA that are adequately addressed in your application.
+Policy priorities that are applicable to this NOFA are: (1) Providing Full and

+Equal Access to Grass-Roots Faith-based and other Community Organizations in HUD Program Implementation, and (2) Participation of Minority -Serving Institutions in HUD Programs.